 As soon as we arrived I was in absolute awe of the Pagoda which was all lit up.
 It looked incredible against the darkness of the night sky lit up by thousands of stars.
 During the evening, we were able to do a walking meditation around the Pagoda and it was amazing.
 It certainly felt very special, walking in the dark in the quiet and amongst the stars.

-The food was amazing, like seriously amazing and most of it was vegan friendly too.
+The food is amazing, like seriously amazing and most of it is vegan friendly too.
 Think a mix of Thai and Indian food that just all worked incredibly well together with loads of fruit as well.

-The monks were just magical and taught us a lot.
+The teachers are just magical and taught us a lot.
 What I really loved was how they related pretty much everything into the modern world.
 Talking about Instagram to TV Shows like The Voice, they knew it all.
 Their purpose was to teach us the act of loving kindness and mindfulness with their visual stories and it worked…really well.

 Spending two days looking out to this view isn’t a bad thing!

-The amount of wild animals that would gather at the monastery was completely magical.
-From wombats (I saw my first ever wombat walking right next to me!), peacocks, ducks, rozellas, kangaroos, the list goes on, it was like a scene from a Disney movie.
-Every morning it was like they would congregate by the fire waiting to be fed and the monk would stand with food in his hands and they would just swarm onto him.
+The amount of wild animals that would gather at the meditation retreat is completely magical.
+From wombats (I saw my first ever wombat walking right next to me!), peacocks, ducks, rosellas, kangaroos…the list goes on.
+It was like a scene from a Disney movie.
+Every morning the animals would congregate by the fire waiting to be fed and the teacher would stand with food in his hands and they would just swarm around him.
 It was pretty amazing!

 I also absolutely loved Tai Chi.
 It was my first time doing it and and beautiful form of meditation in itself that really helped me focus and clear the mind.

 What Did I Learn At Sunnataram Forest Monastery?